Jaimeloeuf/SS/spec.md

         - elm syntax f1 f2 f3 f4 f5 arg
     - for function calls, should it be pass by value or pass by reference?
         - pass by reference is fine right?
 Since values cant be modified anyways right.
+        - Although if all data is immutable, we can directly pass values by reference instead of duplication the value.
+            - @todo Right now, the test intererter evaluates all arguements, then pass this newly created Value objects from evaluating the arguements into the function scope to use.
     - what about variadic functions?
         - like JS provide arguement value?
         - or like JS Rest parameters, using fn(...Args)